 During the Civil War, Maryland was officially on the Union side but was essentially a buffer state between North (Union) and South (Confederacy).
 Sentiments were split amongst the populace, with the majority siding with the Union but a significant minority supporting the Confederates.
 Antietam, site of the bloodiest battle of the entire war, is in north central Maryland.
 Finally, two prominent African American abolitionist leaders, Frederick Douglass and Harriet Tubman, were also Marylanders.

-The port city of Baltimore (nickname ‘Charm City’) is the state’s largest, and definitely worth a visit to see its Inner Harbor and its charming neighborhoods such as Fell’s Point, Canton, Mt Vernon and Federal Hill.
+The port city of Baltimore (nicknamed ‘Charm City’) is the state’s largest, and definitely worth a visit to see its Inner Harbor and its charming neighborhoods such as Fell’s Point, Canton, Mt Vernon and Federal Hill.
 In the Inner Harbor, the National Aquarium is considered one of the world’s best.